 Denbury Resources has a relatively low-risk business model as it produces oil by applying tertiary recovery techniques in mature fields.
 In this regard, its Cedar Creek Anticline and Tinsley Field Cotton Valley properties are expected to have created promising exploiting opportunities, which will be reflected in the to-be-reported quarter.

-The company has an oil-heavy portfolio (comprising 97.3% of the total volume in the last reported quarter).
-Hence, changes in crude price will affect its bottom line.
-Notably, West Texas Intermediate (WTI) crude price in first-quarter 2019 was lower than the year-ago period.
-In January, February and March, WTI averaged $51.38, $54.95 and $58.15 per barrel, respectively, per the U.S. Energy Information Administration.
-In comparison, WTI averaged $63.70, $62.23 and $62.73 per barrel, respectively, in the first three months of 2018.
-Lower oil price realization will likely hurt the company’s first-quarter 2019 results.
-In such a situation, quarterly earnings are likely to fall 33.3% on a year-over-year basis.
+The Zacks Consensus Estimate for the company’s total production is pegged at 59 thousand barrels of oil equivalent per day (MBoe/d), suggesting a decline from the year-ago quarter’s 62 MBoe/d.
+The company has an oil-heavy portfolio (comprising 97% of the total volume in the last reported quarter).
+Notably, the West Texas Intermediate (WTI) crude price in second-quarter 2019 was lower than the year-ago period.
+In April, May and June, WTI averaged $63.86, $60.83 and $54.66 per barrel, respectively, per the U.S. Energy Information Administration.
+In comparison, WTI averaged $66.25, $69.98 and $67.87 per barrel in the year-ago respective months of 2018.
+The year-over-year decline in crude prices may hurt the company’s businesses.As such, revenues from oil sales are projected at $316 million, implying a fall from second-quarter 2018’s $373 million.

 What Our Model Unveils